 Steve has a profound interest in Parks and Recreation.
 All funds raised from the Mayor’s Annual Golf Tournament stay within King Township for the betterment of Parks, Recreation and Culture initiatives.
 He is the former Treasurer of Parks and Recreation Ontario, a non-profit advocacy organization for recreation in Ontario; and former Treasurer of PROSeeds, a charitable organization related to health education.

-Memberships include Parks and Recreation Ontario, Canadian Parks and Recreation Association, King Chamber of Commerce, ASK (Arts Society King), King Township Historical Society, Project Management Institute and Association of Municipal Managers, Clerks and Treasurers of Ontario.
+Memberships include York Region Police Services, Ontario Heritage Trust, Parks and Recreation Ontario, Canadian Parks and Recreation Association, King Chamber of Commerce, ASK (Arts Society King), King Township Historical Society, King Township Library Board Member, Project Management Institute and Association of Municipal Managers, and Clerks and Treasurers of Ontario.

-Steve and his wife Barbara have five children (Stephanie, Ashley, Emma, David and Joseph) who are all very active in the community.
+Steve and his wife Barbara have five children (Stephanie, Ashley, Emma, David and Joseph along with their spouses and one grandchild) who are all very active in the community.
 Barbara is a professional Certified Professional Accountant (CPA) who volunteers as the Co-chair and Treasurer of the Carrying Place Property Owners Association and is the former Treasurer of the King City Youth Soccer Club as well as the former Chair and Treasurer of Kettleby Public School.
-Their children attend King City Secondary School.
+Their children attended King City Secondary School.

 A Strong History